mrkmg/service-checker/README.md

 Current Version: **0.7.2**

 A node library to check if various services are up and behaving.
-This project is in beta.
-Expect everything to change frequently.
-Until version 1, the api may break at ANY point.
-After version 1.0.0, standard [SemVer](http://semver.org/) will be followed.

 - [Install](#install)
 - [Quick Example](#quick-example)